Development¶

 Generating Mock Data¶

-, the Coordinator will automatically
+When running with docker-compose, the Coordinator will automatically

 bootstrap the database with a number of fake entries to enable faster